 As with many of our projects using the beautiful and colorful Renaissance Ribbons, we chose invisible thread for all our ribbon stitching.
 This is not mandatory, but is a nicer look against the ribbon.
-For best results, you may need to loosen your upper tension slightly.
+For the best results, you may need to loosen your upper tension slightly.
 It’s also a good idea to lengthen your stitch and sew at a slow and even pace.
 This type of thread does not stretch as well as regular thread and can break more easily under pressure, especially if it accidentally slides off the spool and wraps around the spool pin.
 Using a spool cap against the spool helps hold it in place on the pin, and again, going slowly and evenly helps the thread feed correctly off the spool.
 Finally, always sew in the same direction along both sides of the ribbon.
 This will help prevent any shifting and puckering.
 If you’d prefer not to use invisible thread, we won’t get mad.
-But, we will suggest you choose colors that very closely match your ribbon, and that you take the time to re-thread as often as needed to maintain a perfect match.
+But, we will suggest you choose thread colors that very closely match your ribbon and take the time to re-thread as often as needed to maintain a perfect match.

 You’ll also notice we use pins to hold our ribbons in place.
 Another option would be to apply a little basting glue or strips of lightweight fusible web, such as Dritz® Stitch Witchery, to the wrong side of the ribbon.
 Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the needle.
-Some adhesives are not meant to be sewn through
+Some adhesives are not meant to be sewn through.

 The pretty faux fur throw the bolster is sitting on in the photo above is also a S4H project.
 Click here to go the tutorial.

 The bolster finishes at approximately 6″ in diameter x 20″ in length x 19″ in circumference.